-Our key results, presented here, are based on 10 trials that provided individual participant data (IPD).
-These studies assessed skin care interventions that aim to promote hydration or barrier function: eight assessed emollients; one assessed combined skin interventions, including emollients; and one assessed topical oils, although this study provided IPD only for adverse events.
+Our key results as presented here were based on 10 trials providing individual participant data (IPD).
+These studies assessed skin care interventions that aim to promote hydration or barrier function: eight studies assessed emollients; one study assessed combined skin interventions, including emollients; and one study assessed topical oils, although this study only provided IPD for adverse events.

-For our primary outcome of eczema, this review identified data from 3075 participants in seven randomised controlled trials and found that skin care interventions probably do not influence the development of eczema by age one to two years in healthy term infants when compared with standard care.
-The certainty of this evidence was moderate.
-One trial - Skjerven 2020 - showed an increase in eczema in the intervention group, leading to some statistical heterogeneity in the main eczema analysis.
+For our primary outcome of eczema, we identified data from 3075 participants in seven randomised controlled trials (RCTs) and found that skin care interventions probably do not influence the development of eczema by age one to three years in healthy term infants when compared with standard care.
+The certainty of the evidence was moderate.
+One trial, Skjerven 2020, showed an increase in eczema in the intervention group at age one year, leading to some statistical heterogeneity in the main eczema analysis.
 This was a factorial randomised trial with skin care interventions and early allergenic food introduction.
 Due to significant interaction between interventions, only the skin care and control arms of the trial could be utilised in the primary analysis.
-The skin intervention was a combination of daily facial emollient with daily baths with paraffinbased bath oil, which is a somewhat different intervention than was provided in the other trials providing data towards the primary analysis.
+The skin care intervention was a combination of daily facial emollient with daily baths with paraffin-based bath oil, which differs somewhat to the interventions evaluated in the other trials providing data towards the primary analysis.
 This difference in intervention may explain the statistical heterogeneity seen in the main eczema analysis, with daily baths potentially having an adverse effect on skin barrier function and risk of eczema development compared with direct emollient application.
-Our pre-planned subgroup analyses show that the following did not influence the effect of intervention on risk of developing eczema: family history of atopy or FLG mutation, classification of intervention type, duration of intervention, and age.
-We could not evaluate these effects on risk of food allergy.
+Our preplanned subgroup analyses showed that the following factors did not influence the effect of intervention on risk of developing eczema: family history of atopy or FLG mutation, classification of intervention type, duration of intervention, and age.
+In this update we included chromosome 11 analysis, which was newly available data; however, there was similarly no effect of the intervention on eczema dependent on genetic status.
 We also found that the skin care interventions used probably do not change time to onset of eczema when compared with standard care (based on 3349 participants in nine trials; moderate-certainty evidence).
 This is thought to be important in the interaction between eczema and food allergy because increased length of time with eczema is associated with increased likelihood of food sensitisation (Tsilochristou 2019).
-Overall, evidence from this review demonstrates with moderate certainty that the skin care interventions used in these randomised controlled trials (RCTs) do not impact the development of eczema (Chalmers 2020; Dissanayake 2019; Horimukai 2014; Lowe 2018a; McClanahan 2019; NCT03376243; Simpson 2014; Skjerven 2020; Yonezawa 2018).
+Overall, the evidence from this review demonstrates with moderate certainty that the skin care interventions used in these RCTs do not impact the development of eczema (Chalmers 2020; Dissanayake 2019; Horimukai 2014; Lowe 2018a; McClanahan 2019; NCT03376243; Simpson 2014; Skjerven 2020; Yonezawa 2018).